Cities for Life

 We are looking for any resource, program, or offering that can help people manage diabetes in Birmingham.
 Examples might include:

-Cities for Life will make the information available to health care professionals, people living with diabetes and Birmingham communities.
+Cities for Life will make the information available to health care professionals, people living with diabetes and Birmingham communities through MyDiabetesConnect an online resource.
 Please share this information with anyone or any organization you think could help inform our effort.
 The more information we gather, the more effectively we can address diabetes in Birmingham.

-The Cities for Life Toolkit is available for download.
+The Cities for Life Resources are available for download.

-The American Academy of Family Physicians Foundation announced the Cities for Life Collaboration Awards.
-The awards were made available to pairs of Community Action Team members (or groups of three or more members) to work together to enhance, expand or initiate programs that are helpful to people at risk for or living with diabetes in Birmingham.
+The American Academy of Family Physicians Foundation announced the availability of Cities for Life Collaboration Awards.
+The awards were provided to pairs of Community Action Team members (or groups of three or more members) to work together to enhance, expand or initiate programs that are helpful to people at risk for or living with diabetes in Birmingham.

-Six (6) awards of up to $5,000 for a pair of collaborators and two (2) awards of up to $7,500 for three or more collaborators were made available.
+Six (6) awards of up to $5,000 for a pair of collaborators and two (2) awards of up to $7,500 for three or more collaborators were available.
 Grant funds were not provided for overhead or indirect expenses.
 Grant funds could be combined with other funding.
-Award winners were announced (2-page PDF file; About PDFs) on April 25, 2013.
+Award winners were announced (2-page PDF file) on April 25, 2013.